For Auto Injuries

-If you are experiencing any of the following symptoms after a motor vehicle accident: neck, upper, middle, or low-back pain, headaches, nausea, dizziness, shoulder, arm, leg pain etc…Please call our office.
+If you are experiencing any of the following symptoms after a motor vehicle accident: neck pain; upper, middle, or low-back pain; headaches; nausea; dizziness; shoulder, arm, or leg pain; or other symptoms, we invite you to please call our office.
+Our team will work to discover the root of your pain and we will provide you with an individualized approach for treatment.

 We also offer physical therapy and an exercise rehabilitation center to help get you back to your normal pre-accident condition.
 Most auto insurance companies cover the cost of care.
 Our office accepts third-party assignment of benefits including attorney liens, MedPay benefits, and health insurance (excluding deductibles and copayments).
 Based on qualifying insurance, this allows you to be treated with little or no out of pocket costs.

 We will be glad to work with the responsible person’s insurance carrier or your attorney to make sure that you receive all the care you need.
 You will need to bring in all insurance and/or attorney information with you at the time of your chiropractic appointment.

 Whiplash is a sudden, moderate-to-severe strain affecting the bones, discs, muscles, nerves, or tendons of the neck.
 The neck is composed of seven small bones.
 Known as the cervical spine, these bones: